Photo by Kaitlin Meister

 “When it happened, it was hard,” says Cockerill, “after I got off the phone I broke down, but you have to pick yourself up and go one day at a time.”

 Cockerill was by her mother’s bedside while she was in the hospital and took care of her after surgery until she returned to school to compete in nationals.
-She says the doctors said they got 99.9 percent of the tumor and she is currently healthy, with no signs of the tumor returning.
+She says the doctors got 99.9 percent of the tumor and her mother is currently healthy, with no signs of the tumor returning.

 Cockerill has also had to battle her own injuries.
 She has to pay special attention to her back by taking extra time to heat and stretch after hurting it in the beginning of the season.